MatousAc/acHybl/resources.md

 	*About*: Caleb's story of being raised by two lesbian women.
 An unusual tale of prejudice against Christians and eventual conversion.
 Continues with a unique discussion on how to love, think about, and approach gay people outside the church or within it.
 	*Theological Perspective*: Though homosexuality is not God's plan for any individual, it is something affecting real people all around us.
 Christians have a bad reputation and could do a better job at addressing this issue.
 There is a balace to be found between truth and grace.
 Sometimes things can get messy in the process, and that's okay.
 	*Opinion*: Pretty decent.
 I thought it was incredibly unique and gave even me a message of hope for the church I am a part of.
-* **Love Into Light**
-	Peter Hubbard | ★★✭☆☆
-	*About*: How a pastor and church respond to their queer community.
-Why the traditional ethic on homosexuality is correct.
-	*Theological Perspective*: stay conservative but be filled with love for the queer community.
-	*Opinion*: decent.
-It didn't really hurt to read but may be a good resource for pastors.

 ### insightful
 * **Homosexuality and the Christian**
-  	Mark A Yarhouse | ★★★☆☆
+  	Mark A Yarhouse | ★★✭☆☆
 	*About*: What are the different aspects and expressions of one's same-sex-attractedness?
 This book suggests a framework and gives advice to individuals in all types of situations surrounding the queer community.
 From mixed-orientation marriage, to healthy responses to young or adult children coming out, Yarhouse attempts to give solid advice based on experience and research.
 	*Theological Perspective*: Homosexuality and gay identity are not part of God's design and should not be supported just as other sin should not be supported.
 Those struggling in these areas, however, need great support, and so do those around them.
 	*Opinion*: This one surprised me by having relatively decent advice to parents and queer individuals coming from a traditional, non-affriming background.
-I do not really agree with Yarhouse's fundamental dichotomy of gay attraction, orientation, and identity.
+I do not really agree with Yarhouse's fundamental trichotomy of gay attraction, orientation, and identity.
 I feel like I fit outside of this and many others I know do too.
+There are some passages in his book, however, that are truly troubling, such as "The same-sex attracted person cannot view another's viewpoint."
+Very offensive.
+Other wise I'd giv three full stars and possibly a little more.
 * **Washed & Waiting**
 	Wesley Hill | ★★★☆☆
 	*About*: What does honoring God with my sexuality look like if I'm gay?
 The daily struggles of being gay and celibate.